‘I do not condone child pornography’: Game company backtracks after Q&A on site once banned by Google

 But the announcement provoked a swift backlash on social media, with critics calling the session a “terrible idea,” among other things.

 The Q&A session gained momentum quickly.
 In between requests for updates to legacy games such as “Timesplitters,” some 8chan posters asked more lurid questions.
-Several centered around “lolis” — a term that, according to Urbandictionary, refers to prepubescent girls.
+Several centered on “lolis” — a term that, according to Urban Dictionary, refers to prepubescent girls.
 A number of 8chan users requested that THQ Nordic include more “lolis” in its games.
 One such question was prefaced with, “Welcome to h8chan and Heil Hitler bruders.”

 Despite the content of those questions, the company engaged with users.